Mohammed bin Salman: Ideology

-Mohammed's ideology has been described as nationalist and populist, with a conservative attitude towards politics, and a liberal stance on economic and social issues.
+Mohammed's ideology has been described as nationalist and populist, with conservative attitudes towards politics, and a liberal stance on economic and social issues.
 It has been heavily influenced by the views of his former adviser Saud al-Qahtani and the ruler of Abu Dhabi, Mohammed bin Zayed.
 His style of ruling has been described as extremely brutal by journalist Rula Jebreal and authoritarian by Jamal Khashoggi and Theodor Winkler.
 Mohammed bin Salman has also been championing an Arab nationalist ideology domestically and through foreign policy; with a focus on opposing Islamist movements.

 Authoritarianism

 Mohammed heads a repressive authoritarian government in Saudi Arabia.
 Human rights activists and women's rights activists in Saudi Arabia have faced abuse and torture by the regime.
 Critics, journalists and former insiders are tortured and killed.
 The government has targeted Saudi dissidents who are located abroad.
 Jamal Khashoggi, a columnist of The Washington Post, was murdered by the regime.
 Mohammed has justified the mass arrests of human rights activists as being as necessary for enacting reforms in Saudi Arabia and for establishing a state based on Arab nationalism.

 Mohammed has increasingly consolidated power in Saudi Arabia during his tenure as leader.
 He significantly restricted the powers of the Saudi religious police.
 On 29 January 2015, Mohammed was named the chair of the newly established Council for Economic and Development Affairs, replacing the disbanded Supreme Economic Commission.
 In April 2015, Mohammed was given control over Saudi Aramco by royal decree following his appointment as deputy crown prince.